kisdma/image-downloader-cnt/README.md

 Change Log
 ================
+2.6:
+Major redesign and improved image discovery
+- Modernized the popup look, images are placed on tiles with more image info, added tile color selection to options
+- Fixed several bugs, improved image discovery for many cases, including deep css parsing instead of broken styleSheets api
+- Added shortcuts to Reverse Image Search sites (Google, Bing, Yandex, TinEye) for each image

 2.5:
 - Added display of image size and image file name (can be turned off in settings)
 - Added ordering images by size - two new options: 1) to order by width only (default) or by width+height, 2) largest-to-smallest (default) or reverse